jnyfah/jnyfah.github.io/_posts/phanes.md

 | Warm mean | 15,660 ms (min 15,503 / max 16,101 / stddev 224 ms) |
 | Warm throughput | ~158,728 entries/s |

 A few things stand out here.
-Linux scanned about 3.8× more entries than Windows but finished in less than half the time — NTFS directory enumeration is just slower than ext4/btrfs for this kind of sequential walk.
-But thats not the focus here, we are not focused on system and yes system does influnce how fast or slow but our directory tree build using DFS is very slow (Make this better)
+Linux scanned far more entries than Windows and still finished much faster.
+That says something about filesystem and platform differences, but that is not really the point of this post.

+The point is that this builder is doing a huge amount of work on a single thread.
+Directory traversal is naturally full of independent work, especially once a directory contains many subdirectories, and this version leaves all of that parallelism unused.

+That is the baseline.

+And once that baseline is clear, the next question is obvious: why am I still doing all of this on one thread?

 ## A note on modules and CMake

-Since the whole point of this project was to practice C++23 features, everything is written as named modules, each component exports a module interface (`.ixx` file) and has a matching implementation (`.cpp`).
+Since the whole point of this project was to practice C++23 features, everything is written as named modules.
+Each component exports a module interface in an .ixx file and has a matching implementation file.

 The builder interface, for example, is just:

 ```cpp
 export module builder;